Robustness of Higher Dimensional Nonlocality against dual noise and sequential measurements: Robustness in CGLMP violation: Area of nonlocal region

 \subsection{Complimentarity of Robustness}

 We are now going to study the robustness obtained from the violation of CGLMP inequality by considering both the state and the measurements noisy.
-We again start with a $d$-dimensional maximally entangled state, $|\psi_{MES}^d \rangle$ as well as MVS, \(|\psi_{MVS}\rangle\).
-In this general framework, $p_{\min}$ is a function of the noise in the measurements, which we denote as $p_{\min}(\lambda)$, and naturally $\lambda_{\min}$ in turn becomes a function of the noise added to the state, which is referred as $\lambda_{\min}(p)$.
+We again start with a $d$-dimensional maximally entangled state, $|\psi_{\mathcal{M}_E}^d \rangle$ as well as $\mathcal{M}_V$, \(|\psi_{\mathcal{M}_V}\rangle\) (for two-qutrit state, $\mathcal{M}_V$ is of the form, $\frac{1}{\sqrt{t}}(|00\rangle +\gamma |11\rangle +|22\rangle)$, where $t=2+\gamma^2$ and $\gamma = 0.7923$ \cite{acin'02, Fonseca'18}).
+In this general framework, $p_{\min}$ is a function of the noise in the measurements, which we denote as $p_{\min}(\lambda)$, and naturally $\lambda_{\min}$, in turn, becomes a function of the noise added to the state, which is referred to as $\lambda_{\min}(p)$.
 For convenience, we drop the $\min$ and functional labels, thereby indicating $1-p_{\min}(\lambda)$ and $1-\lambda_{\min}(p)$ as $1-p$ and $1-\lambda$ respectively.
-We investigate the dual version of robustness by tracking the locus of all the points in the $(1-\lambda, 1-p)$-plane that just crosses the local realist value of $2$ by considering MES and MVS, see Figs. \ref{fig:robust1} (a) and (b).
-Note that all noise configurations that fall below the curve leads to the violation of the CGLMP inequality.
-Motivated by this observation, we introduce a generalized robustness as the area under this curve.
-Mathematically, the area of nonlocal region (ANR) in the noise plane can be defined as
+We investigate the dual version of robustness by tracking the locus of all the points in the $(1-\lambda, 1-p)$-plane that just crosses the local realist value of $2$ by considering $\mathcal{M}_E$ and $\mathcal{M}_V$, see Figs. \ref{fig:robust1} (a) and (b).
+Note that all noise configurations that fall below the curve lead to the violation of the CGLMP inequality.
+Therefore, in the $(1-\lambda, 1 - p)$-plane, the ratio of the areas under the curve can be considered to be a measure of robustness when both the state and the measurement are affected by noise.
+Motivated by this observation, we introduce a generalized robustness measure as the area under this curve, which we call the ``area of nonlocal region" ($\mathcal{A}$).
+Mathematically, the area of nonlocal region ($\mathcal{A}$) in the noise plane can be defined as